Stescyu/100-days-of-code/log.md

 ### Day 1: May 11, 2017

-**Today's Progress**: Started On First Project (Random Quote Generator).
+**Today's Progress:** Started On First Project (Random Quote Generator).
 Use https://quotesondesign.com/api-v4-0/ for random quote generator. http://quotesondesign.com/wp-json/posts?filter[orderby]=rand&filter[posts_per_page]=1 is the endpoint.

 **Thoughts:** Just finished learning node.js with express to access API and manipulate to create EJS files for browsers, instead of using index.html, going to use node.js to start spinning up a local server for access.
 All it matters is the practice using javascript.
 Need to get more familiar with the node package manager installations; such as request.